jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Cyberreason-Ransomware-The-True-Cost-to-Business-2022.md

 organizations in the UAE (40%) and Singapore
 (41%) were the least likely to spend the additional budget on new hires.

-Surprisingly, the addition of new security technologies like NGA
-V, Endpoint Protection,
-and Endpoint Detection and Response solutions was a priority for 47% of organizations.
-It is interesting to note that investment in new technologies designed to prevent or disrupt ransomware attacks was only the fourth most common choice for where to allocate additional security budget.
+Surprisingly, the addition of new security technologies like NGAV, Endpoint Protection, and Endpoint Detection and Response solutions was a priority for 47% of organizations.
+It is interesting to note that investment in new technologies designed to prevent or disrupt

+ransomware attacks was only the fourth most common choice for where to allocate additional security budget.

 This may be due to the fact that most of the organizations participating in the study have already made significant investments